Scarlet (2022 film)

-Scarlet (L'envol) is a 2022 internationally co-produced drama film, directed by Pietro Marcello, from a screenplay by Marcello, Maurizio Braucci, Maud Amelin, and Geneviève Brisac.
-It is loosely based on Scarlet Sails by Alexander Grin.
-It stars Raphaël Thierry, Juliette Jouan, Louis Garrel, Noémie Lvovsky, Ernst Umhauer, François Négret and Yolande Moreau.
+Scarlet (L'envol) is a 2022 drama film, directed by Pietro Marcello, from a screenplay by Marcello, Maurizio Braucci, Maud Amelin, and Geneviève Brisac.
+It is loosely based on Scarlet Sails, a 1923 novel by Alexander Grin.
+It stars Raphaël Thiéry, Juliette Jouan, Louis Garrel, Noémie Lvovsky, Ernst Umhauer, François Négret and Yolande Moreau.
+It was a French-led production with co-production companies in Italy, Germany and Russia.

 It had its world premiere at the 2022 Cannes Film Festival on 18 May 2022, in the Directors Fortnight section.